 - Weight: 1030g

-This is a binocular that’s best suited for backyard viewing at dusk.
+This is a binocular that’s best suited for outdoor garden viewing at dusk.
 That’s because one of the drawbacks of its large 56mm objective lens is that it’s quite heavy, at around 1 kg.
-This is meant to be mounted on a tripod on your porch, or you if you have extra steady hands.
+This is meant to be mounted on a tripod on your patio, or you if you have extra steady hands.

 The Nature DX, however, will reward you with bright, clear images at night that other binoculars simply can’t achieve.
 During the day, this pair will also give you ultra-bright and clear viewings.